-Look through the report.

-- TRANSCRIPT LENGTH.
+- Look through the report. - TRANSCRIPT LENGTH.
 Carter used marginally more utterances, words, and time to retell the story than his age-matched peers. - INTELLIGIBILITY.
 Carter's sample was slightly less intelligible.
 Note that unintelligible segments may reflect the quality of the recording. - SYNTAX/MORPHOLOGY.
 Carter's mean length of utterance (MLU) in words and morphemes was slightly lower than the comparison group's.
-Verb use, a gross measure of sentence complexity, was similar to his peers.
-All of Carter's utterances included at least one verb.
-The mean verbs per utterance value is just slightly lower than Carter's database peers.
-You may consider applying the Subordination Index (SI) coding to this transcript (refer to the step-by-step exercise on subordination index for details).
+Verb use, a gross measure of sentence complexity, was similar to his peers in that Carter's utterances included at least one verb.
+However, the number of verbs per utterances value is highlighted as being 1 or more standard deviations lower than the database peers.
+Because the mean verbs/utterance measure is low, you may consider applying the Subordination Index (SI) coding to this transcript (refer to the step-by-step exercise on subordination index for details).
 It takes just a few minutes and provides a more accurate measure of sentence complexity via clausal density. - SEMANTICS.
-The NTW value (311) is the number of total words in Carter's sample.
-That value was used to equate Carter's sample to the database samples by length.
-Carter's transcript contained more NDW than the database transcripts, indicating that he used a wider range of vocabulary to retell the same story.
-"Moving-average NDW" is computed by averaging the NDW for each set of 100 words (Moving-Average NTW) starting with the first 100 words, then looking at words 2-101, then 3-102, and so on until it looks at the last 100 words.
+Carter's transcript contained about the same NTW but slightly more NDW than the database transcripts, indicating that he used a wider range of vocabulary words to retell the same story.
+"Moving-average NDW" is computed by averaging the NDW for each set of 100 words (Moving-Average NTW) starting with the first 100 words, then looking at words 2-101, then 3-103, and so on until it looks at the last 100 words.
 Note that the "Moving-Average NDW" score is highlighted as being more than 1 standard deviation higher than the database value, confirming that Carter uses a wider range of vocabulary than his peers.

 Compare the NTW value of 311 in the SEMANTICS section with the "All Words Including Mazes" value of 479 in the TRANSCRIPT LENGTH section.
 Why the large difference?
-"All Words Including Mazes" counts all the words in the transcript while NTW counts those words in the main body (excludes mazes) of the current analysis set (complete, intelligible, verbal - C&I Verbal Utts).
+"All Words Including Mazes" counts all the words in the transcript while NTW counts those words in the main body (excludes mazes) of the current analysis set (C&I Verbal Utts).
 Carter's sample included a significant number of words in mazes and 6 of his 46 utterances were not in the current analysis set.